Wouterkoorn/sqlalchemy-pydantic-orm/README.md

 # sqlalchemy-pydantic
-Dynamic ORM operations using pydantic
+CRUD operations on nested SQLAlchemy ORM models using Pydantic